 Repot annually into larger pots with fresh, free-draining potting soil.
 When the plant reaches the maximum size allowed by the growing space, stop repotting to slow growth.
 Eventually, it will likely outgrow both the pot and the room.

 The plant sold as an Australian tree fern is typically a Cyathea cooperi.
 There are, however, about one thousand different kinds of tree ferns, all found in tropical or subtropical settings.
 The New Zealand or Tasmanian tree fern is closely related, but the species is actually Dicksonia antarctica.
 This plant tends to have a narrower crown than the Australian tree fern but has similar growth requirements.

 Tree ferns thrive in mid-elevation tropical environments, where they can sometimes be found growing in great, prehistoric forests swathed in tepid mist.
 The key to growing a healthy tree fern is to provide ample humidity and consistency, avoiding extremes of heat, cold, and sunlight.
-Tree ferns don’t appreciate rapid changes in humidity or temperature, which will result in browning leaves.
+Tree ferns do not acclimate well to rapid changes in humidity or temperature, which will result in browning leaves.
 Beware of the tiny hairs on the trunks of Cyathea, as they can be irritating to the skin.